Hilo, Hawaii Population 2019

 Hilo Population Growth

-The city’s population throughout the 20th century grew until 1960, when the census that year showed that a population drop had occurred.
-However, by the next census, that number had bounced back, and substantial growth was recorded at the next 10-year census in 1980.
+The city’s population throughout the 20th century grew until 1960 when the census that year showed that a population drop had occurred.
+However, by the next poll, that number had bounced back, and substantial growth was recorded at the next 10-year census in 1980.
 The city is continuing to see slow but steady growth, a trend that is expected to continue through the future.

 |Year||Population||Growth||Annual Growth Rate|